- Complaint Sources

 All hearings are closed to the public and are recorded for documentation purposes.
 Even though the proceedings are recorded, all information presented the hearing is private in nature and will only be shared with those who have a need to know.

-There will be 5 members of the Student Behavior Committee present to hear the case.
-This is what we call quorum.
+There will be five members of the Student Behavior Committee present to hear the case.
 They will be advised by a member of the Office of General Counsel.
-You can also expect to see a uniformed Police Officer present at the hearing.
-As all hearings are secure, Police are there to ensure our safety during the process.

 During a Student Behavior Committee hearing, the parties will have the opportunity to give statements, introduce witnesses, and present questions.
 Communication in the hearing flows through the designated chair of the committee.